jmscslgroup/libpanda/doc/tutorial.md

 ### Checking Status

 Systemd provides a set of utilities to work with services.
-To check on the status of on of the above services:
+To check on the status of one of the above services:
 ~~~
 $ service pandasettime status
 $ service pandarecord status